Linnyp/blogtest/blog/bitcoin_ordinals_guide.md

 ---
 title: "What Are Bitcoin Ordinals & How We Go Here?
 A Beginner's Guide"
-description: "Learn the what when and why about Bitcoin Ordinals as we take you on a trip down crypto ar memory lane..."
+description: "Learn the what when and why about Bitcoin Ordinals as we take you on a trip down blockchain art memory lane..."
 author: "Linax"
 date: "2025-08-04"
 readTime: "5 min read"